web-token/jwt-doc/advanced-topics-1/security-recommendations.md

 * `iat`: issuance time,
 * `nbf`: validity point in time.

 These claims are not mandatory, but it is recommended to define a period of time for the token validity.
-When used, the expiration time should be in adaquation with the context of your application.
+When used, the expiration time should be appropriate to its context in your application.
 A security token with 2 weeks lifetime is something you should avoid.

 #### Issuer And Audience